-(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year review, as defined by the Department of Commerce.
+(1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year review, as defined by Commerce.

-(2) The Subject Country in this review is China.
+(2) The Subject Country in this review

-(3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination and its expedited first and second five-year review determinations, the Commission defined the Domestic Like Product as foundry coke, coextensive with the scope definition.
+is Japan.

-(4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination and its expedited first and second five-year review determinations, the Commission defined the Domestic Industry as all domestic producers of foundry coke.
+- (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determination, its expedited first and second five-year review determinations, and its full third five-year review determination, the Commission defined the Domestic Like Product as all clad steel plate coextensive with Commerce's scope of the investigation, including all clad steel plate of a width of 600mm or more and a composite thickness of 4.5mm or more. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determination, its expedited first and second five-year review determinations, and its full third five-year review determination, the Commission defined the Domestic Industry as all domestic producers of clad steel plate of a width of 600mm or more and a composite thickness of 4.5mm or more, coextensive with Commerce's scope of the investigation. - (5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling

-(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.
+Participation in the proceeding and public service list.-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the proceeding as parties must file an entry of appearance with the Secretary to the Commission, as provided in section 201.11(b)(4) of the

-Participation in the proceeding and public service list.-Persons, including industrial users of the Subject Merchandise and, if the merchandise is sold at the retail level, representative consumer organizations, wishing to participate in the proceeding as parties must file an entry of appearance with the Secretary to the Commission, as provided in section 201.11(b)(4) of the Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
+Commission's rules, no later than 21 days after publication of this notice in the Federal Register.
 The Secretary will maintain a public service list containing the names and addresses of all persons, or their representatives, who are parties to the proceeding.

 Former Commission employees who are seeking to appear in Commission five-year reviews are advised that they may appear in a review even if they participated personally and substantially in the corresponding underlying original investigation or an earlier review of the same underlying investigation.
 The Commission's designated agency ethics official has advised that a five-year review is not the same particular matter as the underlying original investigation, and a five-year review is not the same particular matter as an earlier review of the same underlying investigation for purposes of 18 U.S.C.
 207, the post employment statute for Federal employees, and Commission rule 201.15(b) (19 CFR 201.15(b)), 79 FR 3246 (Jan.
 17, 2014), 73 FR 24609 (May 5, 2008).
 Consequently, former employees are not required to seek Commission approval to appear in a review under Commission rule 19 CFR 201.15, even if the corresponding underlying original investigation or an earlier review of the same underlying investigation was pending when they were Commission employees.
-For further ethics advice on this matter, contact Carol McCue Verratti, Deputy Agency Ethics Official, at 202-205-3088.
+For further ethics advice on this matter, contact Charles Smith, Deputy Agency Ethics Official, at 202-205-3408.